-The pituitary gland, located at the brain’s base, responds to a perceived threat by releasing hormones including adrenaline and cortisol.
-These influence how “stressed out” we feel, as well as affect our concentration, reaction time, strength and agility.
+The pituitary gland, located at the brain’s base, responds to a perceived threat by releasing hormones, including adrenaline and cortisol.
+They influence how 'stressed out' we feel, as well as affect our concentration, reaction time, strength and agility.

 The very things that make the holidays special can become stressful when expectations spiral out of control.
-When holiday decorating, for example, becomes a challenge to have the biggest tree, the brightest yard, or the most elaborate house on the block, it becomes stressful rather than enjoyable.
+When holiday decorating becomes a challenge to have the biggest tree, the brightest yard, or the most elaborate house on the block, it becomes stressful rather than enjoyable.

 Today, extended workdays, lengthy commutes, increased obligations and other constraints may simply not leave enough time to get it all done.
 The result?
 Feelings of frustration, guilt and disappointment at not being able to measure up to expectations.

-One of the first steps toward dealing with “Holiday Stress Syndrome” is realizing that it is not unusual.
+One of the first steps toward dealing with holiday stress is realizing that it is not unusual.
 This can be a busy, high-pressure time, often made worse by the ever-present commercialism that seems to begin earlier each year.

-Keep the following tips in mind to help manage stress and make it a truly enjoyable season:
+To help manage stress and make it a truly enjoyable season, keep the following 10 tips in mind:

-- Take care of your body.
-Eat well, get as much rest as you can, and take time out for stress-reduction techniques such as yoga, meditation, or even just quiet time away from the holiday hustle.
+Eat well, get as much rest as you can, and take time out for stress-reduction techniques, such as yoga, meditation, or even just quiet time away from the holiday hustle.

-- Acknowledge your feelings.
-Don’t try to hide sadness or anger, or self-medicate with alcohol or drugs.
-Talk about it with a trusted friend or counselor.
-Difficult emotions or problems repressed during the rest of the year can come to the surface during the holidays; if you notice this happening, seek help from a therapist or counselor.
+Difficult emotions or problems repressed during the rest of the year can come to the surface during the holidays.
+If you notice this happening, seek help from a therapist or counselor.